-Although a low credit score limits your access to getting loans, it’s good to know that you can improve your credit score.
+Although a low credit score limits your access to loans, it’s good to know that you can improve your credit score.
 If your credit score is 400, work towards increasing it by considering various factors.
 Take time to review your finances and find out the root cause of your low credit score.
 Then, avoid debts if possible and get credit cards that would help improve your credit history.
-Do not be discouraged by your 400 credit score; reach out to a credit counselor for support and assistance.
+Do not be discouraged by your 400 credit score; reach out to a credit counsellor for support and assistance.
 There is hope for you.

 The 8 Best Credit Improvement Tools For Canadians